Chemaclass/chemaclass.com/content/books/oeur/en/21-2016-noviembre.md

 Patience and tranquility.

-It is not difficult to realize that everything is in constant change, as long as we truly want to be a part of it.
+It is not difficult to realize that everything is constantly changing as long as we genuinely want to be a part of it.

-Feel that all these adventures throughout this time have been nothing more than the result of the circumstantial need by which we have found ourselves surrounded.
-And we, trying to overcome all adversity with no greater guidance than the hardness, as well as spontaneity, of that which surprises us so much day after day: life itself.
+Feel that all these adventures throughout this time have been nothing more than the result of the circumstantial needs we have found ourselves surrounded by.
+And we, trying to overcome all adversity with no greater guidance than the hardness and spontaneity of that which surprises us so much day after day: life itself.
 Without a doubt, we will be the ones to have the final say about our being and its decisions for posterity.

-For those memories that still haunt us and travel with us wherever we go.
-Taking care of them to the extent of their value, encouraging ourselves to improve alongside them, but above all, understanding that we are the product of them today, but not necessarily tomorrow.
+For those memories that still haunt us and travel wherever we go.
+We take care of them to the extent of their value, encouraging ourselves to improve alongside them.
+Still, above all, we understand that we are the product of them today but not necessarily tomorrow.

 Not neglecting our aspirations, those desires we long for, that reference we might miss so much… Looking at ourselves and recognizing ourselves without the need for mirrors.
 Reality sometimes seems so distant and different from how we believe it should be because observing ourselves without reason will inevitably distance us from our essence.